The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: More attention analysis results

-In Section \ref{attention}, we analyzed layers 21 to 30 of R1-Distill-Qwen-14B.
-Here, we provide analysis results for layers 1 to 10, 11 to 20, 31 to 40, and 41 to 48.
+In \S~\ref{attention}, we analyzed layers 21 to 30 of R1-Distill-Qwen-14B on ChatCount (zh) dataset.
+Here, we provide analysis results for layers 1 to 10, 11 to 20, 21 to 30, 31 to 40, and 41 to 48.
 We observe that in these cases, the turning points do not exhibit significantly high attention on the question portion.
 This may reflect the differing roles of different layers within the model.